MathewMorrow/STM32-SD-Logging-DMA/README.md

     * I added a fastWrite flag that avoids wait states in the FATFS library only for the full cluster data writes.
     * The fastWrite flag is set just before and reset just after a DMA writeSector() is triggered.
 * When the file is closed, it is likely the current buffer is only partially filled.
-    * At this point fast writes are not critical and the partially filled buffer is written to the file before closing and housekeeping with the standard FATFS fclose() function.
+    * At this point fast writes are not critical and the partially filled buffer is written to the file, with the fastWrite flag not set, before closing and housekeeping with the standard FATFS fclose() function.

 # Hardware Design
 ![SDIO_Dev_Board_ISOMET](https://github.com/MathewMorrow/STM32-SD-Logging-DMA/assets/50677844/8266ebc9-88af-463e-90df-691020a96654)